On this page

-Can you imagine what a perfect email in a perfect world would look like?
+Can you imagine what the perfect email in a perfect world would look like?

 As marketers and startup founders, we are always striving to improve our businesses.
 Some of us pay particularly close attention to email marketing and continually look for ways to increase engagement, drive up clicks and optimize performance.